ucdavis/cru-computing/collections/_helpdesk/how-to-transfer-to-campus-zoom-instance.markdown

   <br />
   <li><b>Your email address was used to purchase an individual Zoom license</b>
     <ul style="PADDING-LEFT: 20px">
-      <li>If your email address was used to purchase an individual Zoom license, you will first need to either close the existing Zoom account associated with your email address or transfer ownership of the other Zoom instance to another email address before you can transfer your Zoom account to the CA&ES Zoom instance.</li>
+      <li>If your email address was used to purchase an individual Zoom license, you will first need to either close the existing Zoom account associated with your email address or transfer ownership of the other Zoom instance to another email address before you can transfer your Zoom account to the CA&ES Zoom instance.
+(Zoom KB: <a class="external-link" href="https://support.zoom.us/hc/en-us/articles/115005686983" target="_blank">Changing the account owner</a>)</li>
     </ul>
   </li>
   <br />